Top 15 Hacks For LAZY Decluttering

 Having a designated bag or box of donation items allows you to “get rid” of things as you go about your day without having to go anywhere.

-As soon as you think “I never wear that shirt anymore” it can immediately vanish from your closet into the donation bag.
+As soon as you think, “I never wear that shirt anymore,” it can disappear from your closet and into the donation bag.

 We actually keep 2 ongoing bags in our closet – one large bag for general donations and a small hanging bag for electronics and cords.